karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 Time to add some arrows.

-We’re just gonna create a super simple Arrow function component that takes in a direction and click function.
+We’re just gonna create a super simple `Arrow` function component that takes in a direction and click function.
 We’ll use some arrow SVGs from React-Icon.
-Adding it to App.js:
+Adding it to `App.js`:

 `gist:karenying/d3f932b9d433a8ed61bf58838d168b7b/app-js `

 Next, we need to implement the click handler.

-We’ll use the useState hook to keep track of which slide we’re currently on with the state variable index.
-Then we use this state variable to index into SLIDE_INFO.
+We’ll use the `useState` hook to keep track of which slide we’re currently on with the state variable `index`.
+Then we use this state variable to index into `SLIDE_INFO`.

-The right and left click handlers need to increment and decrement index respectively to change the currently rendered slide.
+The right and left click handlers need to increment and decrement `index` respectively to change the currently rendered slide.

-Instead of handling the two directions separately, like the Arrow component above, we’ll combine the logic in one function called onArrowClick.
+Instead of handling the two directions separately, like the `Arrow` component above, we’ll combine the logic in one function called `onArrowClick`.

-onArrowClick takes in a direction and updates index appropriately:
+`onArrowClick` takes in a direction and updates `index` appropriately:

 `gist:karenying/e2886659c1de3a51226626c3f6c59cb7/app-js`

-Note: in **line 7** above, we add numSlides to the sum of index and increment and mod it by numSlides.
-This ensures that we always be within the range of 0 and numSlides — 1 to stay in bounds.
+Note: in **line 7** above, we add `numSlides` to the sum of `index` and `increment`, and mod it by `numSlides`.
+This ensures that we always be within the range of `0` and `numSlides — 1` to stay in bounds.

-Finally, we update the return statement of App.js to render the arrows:
+Finally, we update the return statement of `App.js` to render the arrows:

 `gist:karenying/1cfda17b3fab2bb6f1ca703250bca3ca/app-js`

-and style the arrow SVGs in App.css:
+and style the arrow SVGs in `App.css`:

 `gist:karenying/e9426c28ccc93433b747e1add8a49363/app-css`